codr7/swifties-repl/README.md

 3  (do drop drop splat)
 [1 2 3 4]
 ```

+### quirks
+- The stack is directly exposed to user code, just like in Forth.
+- Primitives, Macros and Functions are called on reference with no arguments outside of call forms.
+- Parens are used for calls only, brackets for lists of things.
+- There's no syntax yet for automagically binding function arguments, think Perl until recently.

 ### bindings
 Values may be bound to identifiers once per scope using `let`.